Mietwagenrundreise "Das West- & Nordkap Südafrikas"

 Fuel Policy

 Cars will be supplied with a full tank of fuel and should be returned full.
-Otherwise the client will be charged for missing fuel, plus a refuelling charge of 45 RAND, including VAT.
+Otherwise the client will be charged for missing fuel, plus a refuelling charge of 30.00 ZAR, including VAT.

 It’s important the customer refuels within 10 kilometers from the drop-off point and keep the fuel station ticket.